 Key Risks Description Ac ction to Mitigate Risk Inadequate capacity and capability to deliver on NCT mandate - as a result of inadequate number of people / ICT systems This risk is part caused by not having the 'right people, with the right competencies in the right place at the right time.'
 It is believed that sufficient internal and external Tribunal Members have been appointed to adequately cope with the NCT forecasted caseload (DRA & Non-DRA matters).
 The precise requirement for DIAs has not as yet been determined.
 This remains a significant risk with regard to DIAs as funding has not been secured for new DIA TMs.
-ICT systems focused on assisting TMs with the appropriate decision support will be piloted in 2020 / 2021. b) An accelerated development programme supported by e-learning will be developed for all new Tribunal Members.
+ICT systems focused on assisting TMs with the appropriate decision support will be piloted in 2021 / 2022. a) b) c) An accelerated development programme supported by e-learning will be developed for all new Tribunal Members.
 This will include competency assessments.
 Coaching and mentoring will be provided to all new Tribunal Members.
 Appointment of sufficient, competent administrative support employees (on a contingent and / or permanent basis) for Tribunal Members to ensure accurate and timely case and records management for effective adjudication.
-Adjudication Decision Support functionality to be introduced to increase Lack of systems continuity in the event of a corruption of files and / or the exit of current internal developers Current ICT systems and applications are not documented.
-This means that should files be corrupted or current developers leave the employ of the NCT, it will be difficult to update, change or replace parts of the system.
-It also makes it difficult to train up users on the system a) System should be fully documented, starting with the Mission-Critical functionality Inadequate user adoption - as a consequence of a lack of programmatic, change enabled approach to the implementation of projects.
-A risk exists that without an effective programmatic approach, supported by the appropriate change enablement tools, projects will be poorly planned and executed resulting in a failure to implement within desired time periods or budgetary constraints.
-A programmatic approach to project management has been introduced.
-This is supported by the necessary project management training.
+Adjudication Decision Support functionality to be introduced to increase efficiency Lack of systems continuity in the event of a corruption of files and / or the exit of current internal developers Current ICT systems and applications are not documented.
+This means that should files be corrupted, or current developers leave the employ of the NCT, it will be difficult to update, change or replace parts of the system.
+It also makes it difficult to train up users on the system a) System should be fully documented, starting with the Mission-Critical functionality Inadequate user adoption - as a consequence of a lack of programmatic, change A risk exists that without an effective programmatic approach, supported by the appropriate change enablement tools, projects will be poorly planned and executed resulting in a failure to implement within desired time periods or budgetary constraints. a) A programmatic approach to project management has been introduced.